cptn-io/cptn-browser/README.md

 ### Embed into web pages

 Add the following code snippet to web pages.
-Change the <Ingestion url> and <key> values to your Source end point values.
+Change the `<Ingestion url>` and `<key>` values to appropriate values for your Source end point.

 ```js
 <script>